alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-payment-details-page.png)

+GOV.UK Pay will then attempt to validate the payment with the appropriate Payment Service Provider (PSP).
+There are four possible outcomes from this validation:

+- payment successful
+- payment fails either because it is declined or the user chooses to cancel
+- payment fails due to a technical error
+- payment fails because it is cancelled by your service

+Regardless of the payment outcome, GOV.UK Pay will then return the user to the `return_url` you provided in the initial request.

+The `return_url` should specify a page on your service.
+When the user visits the `return_url`, your service should:

+- match the returning user with their payment (with a secure cookie, or a secure random ID string included in the `return_url`)
+- check the status of the payment using an API call

+See the payment outcome sections for more details on the user experience for each scenario.

+See the [Integration details](https://govukpay-docs.cloudapps.digital/#integration-details) section for more details about how to match the user to the payment.

+#### Payment Flow: Payment successful

-If the details are valid and the payment is approved, the user is then taken to a payment confirmation page, still hosted by GOV.UK Pay:
+If the details are valid and the payment is approved by the PSP, the user is then taken to a payment confirmation page, still hosted by GOV.UK Pay:

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-payment-confirm-page.png)

-The user clicks confirm, and what happens next depends on whether the payment was successful or not.
+The user clicks confirm, and will:

-##### Successful Payment

-If the payment is successful, the user will receive a confirmation email (if you have chosen to send these using GOV.UK Pay), and return to your service and see your confirmation page.
+- receive a confirmation email (if you have chosen to send these using GOV.UK Pay)
+- be re-directed to your `return_url` page which will then send the user to your payment confirmation page.

-###### Confirmation Email
+##### Confirmation email

 The user will receive a payment confirmation email containing:

-- payment reference number
+- a payment reference number
-- date of payment
+- the date of payment
 - who the payment was to
 - the total payment amount

 You can add a custom paragraph to a payment confirmation email at the [Email notifications page](https://selfservice.payments.service.gov.uk/email-notifications) on the GOV.UK Pay admin site.
 For further customisation, you can visit [GOV.UK Notify](https://www.notifications.service.gov.uk/) to set up custom notifications.
 It is recommended to disable GOV.UK Pay notifications if you do this.

-###### Confirmation Page
+##### Confirmation page

 The confirmation page is hosted by you and should: